-The field-work for the assessment of Visserspan was carried out over two days, 20 and 21 November 2018.
-This was not the ideal time for the study since the vegetation was still dry and the summer rains had not yet started to fall.
+The fieldwork for the assessment of Visserspan was carried out over two days, 20 and 21 November 2018.
+It was anticipated that this would be an acceptable time of the year (season) in which to carry out this study .
+As it happened, 2018 was a very dry year which made planning the survey very difficult.
+The vegetation was still dry since the summer rains had not yet started to fall.
+The first meaningful thunderstorm rain occurred at the time of the survey.
 Season of survey was therefore a moderate limitation since the majority of species could not be identified and the summer-growing herbs and forbs were not yet in evidence.
 However, the natural vegetation was satisfactorily characterized on the basis of dominant grasses that were positively identified.